ForrestHilton/manim-lamination-builder/README.md

 Feature requests will be entertained.
 I have yet to see a need for any of the following features: mapping forward, pull backs, automatically placing descriptions or tittles at the top.
 This is intended to be used in combination with other tools like latex and your own python scripts.
 I hope this is a reasonable API.

+# License
-Copyright Forrest M Hilton 2023;
+Licensed under the The AGPLv3 License (AGPLv3) Copyright (c) 2023 Forrest M. Hilton <forrestmhilton@gmail.com>
-License TBD until then, All Rights Reserved
+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.